jtunnicl/GRATE/nesi-project/README.md

 ## Headless / CLI version

 A headless version was added to the CMake build.
-To enable it (it is OFF by default), use the additional configuration option:
+It is enabled by default but can be disabled with the configuration option:

 ```
-cmake -DBUILD_CLI=ON ..
+cmake -DBUILD_CLI=OFF ..
 ```

 There was still a dependency on Qt due to the use of `QDateTime`.
 This was removed